808-399-4388 Serving Hawaii Kai & East Honolulu CPO Certified

 Filter tank replacement$400–$800+All types

-My take: Filter cartridges in Hawaii need replacement every 12–24 months due to our heavy debris load and year-round operation.
-Sand filters need new sand every 3–5 years.
-Budget for these as maintenance expenses, not surprise repairs.
+Filter cartridges in Hawaii need replacement every 12 to 24 months thanks to our heavy debris load and year-round operation.
+Sand needs swapping every three to five years.
+Budget for these as maintenance expenses, not surprise repair bills.

-Pool heaters in Hawaii take a beating from salt air, even though they don’t run as often as mainland heaters.
-Heater repair costs vary widely by issue.
+Pool heaters take a beating from salt air even though they don’t run as hard as mainland heaters.
+Heater repair costs swing widely depending on what’s wrong.

 RepairCost RangeWhat’s Involved